Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 Generic version

 Firazyr is available in a generic form called icatibant.
-A generic drug is an exact copy of the active drug in a brand-name medication.
+A generic drug is an exact copy of the active ingredient in a brand-name medication.
 The generic is considered to be as safe and effective as the original drug.
 And generics tend to cost less than brand-name drugs.

-If your doctor has prescribed Firazyr and you’re interested in using icatibant instead, talk with your doctor.
+If your doctor has prescribed Firazyr and you’re interested in using icatibant or Sajazir instead, talk with your doctor.
 They may have a preference for one version or the other.
 You’ll also need to check your insurance plan, as it may only cover one or the other.

 Firazyr is used for treating acute (severe and sudden) attacks of hereditary angioedema (HAE).